pablolucio97/Study_Content/languages_frameworks_services/frameworks/graphql/creating_crud_with_nest_graphql_docker_compose_and_prisma.md

 # Creating a CRUD with NestJS, GraphQL, Docker Compose and PrismaORM

 1. Install the dependencies running ` npm i @nestjs/graphql @nestjs/apollo @apollo/server graphql`
-2. Install the PrismaORM and genera the Prisma Client, running `npm install prisma @prisma/client` and `npx prisma init` to initialize Prisma schema and `npx prisma migrate dev --name init` to create the initial migration and make the database usable.
+2. Install the PrismaORM and genera the Prisma Client, running `npm install prisma @prisma/client` and `npx prisma init` to initialize Prisma schema and.
+3. Define your first model on schema.prisma file, after that run  `npx prisma migrate dev --name init` to create the initial migration and make the database usable.
-3. Setup the Prisma database, e.g: `DATABASE_URL="postgresql://<username>:<password>@localhost:5432/<database_name>?schema=public"
+4. Setup the Prisma database, e.g: `DATABASE_URL="postgresql://<username>:<password>@localhost:5432/<database_name>?schema=public"
 `
-4. Create and configures your docker-compose.yml file in your application root directory.
+5. Create and configures your docker-compose.yml file in your application root directory.
 Have a container for the database, and another one for the application.
 Use health check for the application service starts only when the database service is ready to accept connections.
 E.g:
 ```yml
 version: '3.8'